telwoo/School_District_Analysis/README.md

 - How does replacing the ninth-grade scores affect the following:
    - Math and reading scores by grade
+    - Similar to the details abaove, there were no specific changes that were made to the reading or math scores,         aside from the NaN for the challenge scores.

    - Scores by school spending
     - There were no changes made from original data type to the challenge data set.
 Except for the decimals.